Pennsylvania Route 145: Route description

 PA 145 continues north on North 7th Street, a three-lane road with one northbound lane and two southbound lanes that is lined with urban homes.
 The route widens to four lanes and crosses over Sumner Avenue on a bridge, at which point it leaves Allentown for Whitehall Township.
 Here, the route becomes four-lane divided MacArthur Road and intersects Mickley Road/6th Street as it heads into commercial areas.
 The road crosses Jordan Creek and passes between businesses to the west and residential areas to the east before it comes to an interchange with the US 22 freeway.
 Past this interchange, PA 145 becomes a six-lane divided highway with a Jersey barrier and several intersections controlled by jughandles.
 The route traverses the main commercial center of the Lehigh Valley, passing to the west of Lehigh Valley Mall.
 After intersecting Grape Street, the road heads to the west of Whitehall Mall before coming to another intersection with Mickley Road.
 PA 145 continues past shopping centers and businesses, intersecting Schadt Avenue and curving to the northwest.

 After the Eberhart Road intersection in the community of Mickleys, the road narrows to a four-lane divided highway and runs through a mix of farmland and commercial development, turning to the north.
 The route continues through wooded areas with some nearby farms and residential commercial development, crossing Coplay Creek.
-The road reaches an intersection with PA 329 in Eagle Point, located east of Egypt and west of Northampton.
+The road reaches an intersection with PA 329 in Eagle Point, located east of Egypt and west of the borough of Northampton.
 Past this intersection, PA 145 continues north through rural areas with some development, crossing into North Whitehall Township.
 The route intersects Second Street and narrows to a two-lane undivided, unnamed road as it heads along the west bank of the Lehigh River.
 The road continues through wooded areas alongside the river before it curves northwest away from it and reaches the community of Laurys Station.
 PA 145 passes homes and businesses, curving to the north again.
 The route heads into farmland with some homes, turning to the west and widening into a four-lane divided highway.